nainasachdev10/Hisaab-Kitaab/README.md

 2. The `dist` folder contains the production-ready files
 3. Deploy the `dist` folder to your hosting service

-### GitHub Pages Setup

-1. Go to your repository settings
-2. Navigate to "Pages" section
-3. Select "GitHub Actions" as the source
-4. The workflow will automatically deploy on every push to main/master branch

 ## License

 MIT